bvu6/taskIt/README.md

 ***Languages and Libracies needed***
 - Download jdatepicker-1.3.4.jar (For date picker to work in newTaskPage.java file)
+- Download json-simple-1.1.1.jar (For JSON files to work in newTaskPage.java file)
 - go to Preferences -> Java build path -> Libraries -> Classpath -> add external jre -> press on .jar file, then apply
 - java-library'
 - Latest version of 'eclipse'
 - 'org.openjfx.javafxplugin' version '0.0.9'